What is CBD? Definition

-In order to benefit the effects of CBD to all types of people, the molecule has been declined in various consumer products.
-Nowadays, CBD can be consumed in various forms:
+In order to benefit all types of people from the effects of cannabidiol, the molecule has been available in various consumer products.
+Nowadays, CBD can thus be consumed in various forms:

-- infusions : to consume, used for relaxation
+- CBD herbal teas : to consume, used for relaxation

-- capsules : to be taken as a food supplement
+- capsules : to be taken as a dietary supplement

 - CBD e-liquids and CBD in electronic cigarettes: with various flavors and dosages

-- CBD crystals : to ingest, diluted in a drink, a dish or to let melt under the tongue
+- CBD crystals : to ingest, diluted in a drink, a dish or to let dissolve under the tongue

-- creams : to apply on the skin, to fight against psoriasis or acne
+- CBD Cosmetics : to apply on the skin, to fight against psoriasis or acne

 CBD therefore has a bright future ahead of it.
 The research in progress could moreover make it possible to better understand it and democratize its use.
 They should also be accompanied by the marketing of products that are even better suited to consumers' needs and easier to dose.